River engineering on the Danube

 In the course of viadonau's catalogue of measures for the Danube east of Vienna, several tributary systems are to be reconnected to the main river.
 The reconnection of the two tributary systems Haslau-Regelsbrunn and Spittelauer Arm is given priority.

 The implementation of these river links is being carried out within the framework of the LIFE project "Dynamic Life Lines Danube".
-The focus is on improving the river dynamics and, as a consequence, the condition of the succession stages of the Weiche Au, which forms in the transition areas between the river and the forest.
+The focus is on improving the river dynamics and, as a consequence, the condition of the succession stages of the floodplains in the transition areas between the river and the forest.
 The implementation of the Spittelauer Arm watercourse network began in winter 2019/20 and was completed in autumn 2020.
 The Haslau-Regelsbrunn watercourse network is currently in the planning phase.

 Further information and current project status on the viadonau website.